oniongithub/onion-minify/README.md

-# Lua Code Minifier and Unminifier
+# Supported Languages

-This repository contains functions for minifying and unminifying Lua code.
+This repository contains implementations of the `minifyLua` and `unminifyLua` functions in the following languages:

+- Lua
+- JavaScript
+- Rust
+- C++
+- Java

+Each language has its own subdirectory containing the source code for the functions.

 ## minifyLua